bensooter/speedcomplainer/README.md

 # speedcomplainer
-A python app that will test your internet connection and then complain to your service provider (and log to a data store if you'd like)
+A python app that will test the speed of multiple network interfaces and log the resutls

 ## Configuration
 Configuration is handled by a basic JSON file.
 Things that can be configured are: